vmware-archive/nsxraml/md-version/nsxvapi.md

 security groups.

 ### /2.0/services/securitygroup/internal/scope/{scopeId}
-Working with Internal Security Groups
+Working With Internal Security Groups
 ----

 * **get** *(secured)*: Retrieve all internal security groups on the NSX Manager.
 These are used